Sandypokar98/Singly_linked_list/README.md

 ## Class Structure

-The implementation consists of two classes:
+The implementation consists of two classes:-

 * **`Node`:** Represents an individual node within the linked list.
 * **`SLL`:** Represents the Singly Linked List itself, containing a reference to the first node and methods to manipulate the list.